 - Removable bottom vent section allows easy ash removal

 - Made in China for A&J Manufacturing LLC

-The Char-Grill gets to this price point first by swapping the traditional high-temperature ceramic for an insulated metal shell.
+The Char-Grill gets to its lower price point first by swapping the traditional high-temperature ceramic for an insulated metal shell.
 Originally developed by a company called Bubba Keg (now owned by Broil-King and branded as the Broil King Keg) this metal body solution is lighter weight, less fragile, and cheaper to manufacture.
-The other way that Char-Griller manages to produce these for so little money is that they used their Chinese factories to build the grill, cutting the labor and material costs.

 The Akorn is not in the same quality category as other kamado-style grills, but then it isn't in the same price category either, and this is the crux of the decision.
 Do you swap long-term durability and quality for price?